fish-404/fullstack/README.md

 * run json-server and react app by terminal, remember set json-server port like the lecture guide
 * in codesanbox, open browser pannel when codesandbox question you whether to open, and you can get the json-server address to use

+If you use Node HTTP Server template, you can't use React Tool.

+Another option is you can create two CodeSandbox, one for front end, one for back end, I take this option in chapter 3.